bittypestudio/unicima/README.md

-# unicima
-# UNICIMA — Unicode-based Experimental Font 🟩🖋️
+# UNICIMA

 ---

+## The Story Begins

-### 📅 Thursday, June 12, 2025
+Thursday, June 12, 2025

 It has been exactly a year since I graduated, and I'm still unemployed.
 No job offers, no calls, and not a single opportunity that fits me.
 In the middle of this uncertainty, I decided to try something different—to create a digital product, specifically, a **font**.
 I had no idea where to begin, and I didn’t think I was good enough compared to others out there.